pupil-labs/pupil-docs/README.md

 # pupil-docs

-User and Developer Docs for [Pupil](https://github.com/pupil-labs/pupil)
+User and Developer Docs for [Pupil](https://github.com/pupil-labs/pupil).

+This repository is markdown source only!
+View the docs at [docs.pupil-labs.com](https://docs.pupil-labs.com)

 ## Contributing